abdullahaamirog/Tic-Tac-Toe-CPP/README.md

-# Tic-Tac-Toe-CPP
+# Tic Tac Toe Game in C++

-Advanced Tic Tac Toe game in C++ using 2D arrays and loops
+This is a Tic Tac Toe game made in C++ using:
+- 2D arrays
+- Nested loops
+- Menu system

+Created as a class activity project.